F33RNI/Podmiha/README.md

 - The author of the application is not responsible for unauthorized use.
 - The author of the application is not responsible for any consequences that may result from the use of this application.
 - By using the application, you automatically agree to the above

+## Installation and use

+### Installation

+1. Download latest release from *Releases* and unpack it. *Note: currently available only for Windows*
+2. To use virtual camera output download and install Open Broadcast Software (OBS) `https://obsproject.com/`
+3. To use microphone pause and fake noise download and install any virtual audio cable driver.
+For example VB-CABLE: `https://vb-audio.com/Cable/index.htm`
+4. To use virtual OS as screen replacement download any virtual machine (For example: `https://www.virtualbox.org/wiki/Downloads`) and install OS on it
+5. To use telegram messages create Bot `https://t.me/botfather`, invite it to your chat and get chat ID by inviting `https://t.me/RawDataBot` to your chat

+### How to use

+#### Screen faking

+1. In development...

+#### Microphone pause and fake noise

+1. In development...

+#### Telegram messages

+1. In development...

+#### Foot control

+1. In development...